Fact Sheet 17a:

 When you have resolved the fraudulent account with the creditor, ask for a letter stating that the company has closed the disputed account and has discharged the debts.
 Keep this letter in your files.
 You may need it if the account reappears on your credit report.

 You must also notify the credit bureaus about the fraudulent accounts.
 Instructions are provided in Section 1 above.

 Request replacement cards with new account numbers.
-In addition to phoning the credit card company regarding the fraud, you will need to follow up in writing and will likely be asked to provide a fraud affidavit or a dispute form.
+In addition to phoning the company regarding the fraud, you will need to follow up in writing and will likely be asked to provide a fraud affidavit or a dispute form.
 Send the letter to the address given for "billing inquiries," not the address for sending payments.
-Carefully monitor your mail and bills for evidence of new fraudulent activity.
+Carefully monitor your accounts for evidence of new fraudulent activity.
 Report it immediately.
 Add secure passwords to all accounts .
 These should not be your mother's maiden name or any word that is easily guessed.

-Under the FCRA, a debt collector must notify the creditor that the debt may be a result of identity theft. (§615(g)) The FCRA also prohibits the sale or transfer of a debt caused by identity theft. (§615(f)) For additional information on dealing with debt collectors, read our Fact Sheet 27, which has a section for victims of identity theft at www.privacyrights.org/fs/fs27-debtcoll.htm#8
+A debt collector must notify the creditor that the debt may be a result of identity theft.
+(FCRA §615(g)).
+For additional information on dealing with debt collectors, read our Fact Sheet 27, which has a section for victims of identity theft.

 Your bank should be able to provide you with a fraud affidavit.
 Put "stop payments" on any outstanding checks that you are unsure about.
 Close your checking account and other affected accounts and obtain new account numbers.
 Give the bank a password for your account (not mother's maiden name, Social Security number, date of birth, pet's name, sequential numbers, or any other easily guessed words).